Appeal to Authority Fallacy

 • Do other legitimate experts agree with their expert?

-Remember, it doesn't have to be true just because an authority said it.
+appeal authority 10 percent of brain Remember, it doesn't have to be true just because an authority said it.
 It is still worth digging into why the authority believes it to be true.
 Simply saying "Here's a person who's better than us – listen to what he thinks" is a meaningless premise on which to base an argument.
 Here are a couple of examples of world-class authority figures spouting nonsense:

 Theoretical physicist Albert Einstein, who is regarded as one of the most brilliant minds of the 20th century, stated that human beings only use 10% of their brains.
 This claim is widely taken as fact, because Einstein said it.
 However, it's nonsense.
 Albert Einstein was no neurobiologist.

-In the early 17th century, the world's leading astronomers (most famously Galileo) were refining Copernicus's theory that the Earth revolves around the Sun (the heliocentric model of the universe).
+appeal authority geocentric model In the early 17th century, the world's leading astronomers (most famously Galileo) were refining Copernicus's theory that the Earth revolves around the Sun (the heliocentric model of the universe).
 The evidence was looking pretty good for Copernicus's theory being right, but the astronomers had to tread carefully when presenting this evidence because it contradicted the idea that God placed the Earth in the middle of the universe (the geocentric model).
 This whole debate placed Pope Urban VIII in a difficult situation, but, being open minded, he encouraged Galileo to publish the arguments for and the arguments against heliocentrism.
 Galileo did what the Pope asked, but his paper did not strike a good balance.
 It contained way too many arguments for.
 Galileo also couldn't resist taking a few cheap shots at the Pope and geocentrism.
 That was a bad judgement.
 Somewhat annoyed, Pope Urban put Galileo under house arrest for the last few years of Galileo's life.
 For a while, the Sun continued to go "dutifully" around the Earth because no one dared question the authority of the church.
-For that short period (before the astronomers re-mustered to champion heliocentrism again), those backing the argument that the Earth was at the centre of the universe were committing the Appeal to Authority Fallacy.
+For that short period (before the astronomers re-mustered to champion heliocentrism again), those backing the argument that the Earth was at the centre of the universe were committing the appeal-to-authority fallacy.
 The Pope might have been one of the most eminent authority figures on the planet, but he was no astronomer.

 So, if someone throws an "expert" into his argument, get ready with some words like this: "That is a fallacious argument.
 Your expert is not a legitimate expert in that field, and it is doubtful many experts would agree with him."

-Another Example of Appeal to Authority Fallacy
+Another Example of Appeal-to-Authority Fallacy

 Every prison has a false bar